stanford-futuredata/ColBERT/README.md

-🚨 **Announcement:** If you're looking for the **DSP** framework that composes ColBERTv2 and LLMs, it's at: https://github.com/stanfordnlp/dsp
+🚨 **Announcement:** If you're looking for the **DSP** framework for composing ColBERTv2 and LLMs, it's at: https://github.com/stanfordnlp/dsp

 # ColBERT (v2)